 where $\varphi$ equals $0$ and $\pi/2$ for these two equations, respectively.

 Through these functions, angular dependences of the intensity $I(\varphi)$ and PP azimuth $\theta(\varphi)$ of the transmitted light can be represented as

 This approach, applicable when the functions $k_x(I)$ and $k_y(I)$ are known, should give adequate results when our assumption about independent oscillators is valid.
-A discrepancy between experimental data and results of calculations may indicate incorrectness of the above assumption.
+A discrepancy between the experimental data and the results of the calculations may indicate the incorrectness of the above assumption.